vergecurrency/verge-ruby-client/README.md

 ![Test and Lint](https://github.com/vergecurrency/verge-ruby-client/actions/workflows/ruby.yml/badge.svg)

 # Verge Ruby Client
-Verge-Ruby is a gem that makes it easy to work with Verge in ruby.
+Verge-Ruby is a gem that makes it easy to interact with the Verge blockchain in ruby via the Verge Core daemon (verged).

 ## Dependencies

 The only requirement is a running Verge daemon ([verged](https://github.com/vergecurrency/verge)).
-Make sure to check out the [doc section](https://github.com/vergecurrency/verge/tree/master/doc) and follow the instructions for your os.
+Make sure to check out the [doc section](https://github.com/vergecurrency/verge/tree/master/doc) and follow the instructions for your os, or download the appropriate version for your platform from the releases tab.
 NOTICE: by default verged will only allow local connections.

 ## Installation